samuel-hunter/kablature/README.md

 plays keys 1, 3, and 5 together. `(2 nil)` describes a half note that plays no keys -- implicitly, a rest.

-Beamed groups follow the syntax `(beamed ....)`, where `beamed` is the literal symbol `beamed`.
+Beamed groups follow the syntax `(:beamed ....)`.
 Chords can only be non-rest eighth and sixteenth notes, and describes that the notes are grouped together by a beam instead of lonely flags for each note.

 For example, while `(8 nil 1) (8 nil 3)` describes two lonely eighth
-notes and draws the flags for each indivdual chord, `(beamed (8 nil 1) (8 nil 3))` describes the same two chords grouped together by a single beam.
+notes and draws the flags for each indivdual chord, `(:beamed (8 nil
+1) (8 nil 3))` describes the same two chords grouped together by a single beam.

 ## License